Terminology and Guidelines

 - Please remember that a sublicense agreement is between members of the MIT community and not an agreement with Housing & Residential Services.

-- Minimum time period for sublicense approvals are as follows:
+- Minimum time period for sublicense approvals is 14 days

 Any sublicense request for less than the time period stated above will be denied.